skulkarni3/wids-usf-beacon/README.md

 In order to run the projects, please follow the following steps.

 1. app : FastAPI backend server
+    * If you want to access the deployed backend, you can access via https://beacon-api-396652353766.us-west1.run.app

     * To run it locally, ensure you have a docker installed.
     ```
     # Build locally